Camera, Lighting, and Set Operations Apprenticeship Intensive: An 8-Week Workforce Training Program.

 9. Instructional Staffing

 The program will be led by a team of working media professionals with expertise in camera operation, assistant camera work, cinematography, lighting, sound, editing, and production management.
-Instruction may include contributions from:
+Instruction may include contributions from the best hardware and software manufacturers.

 • Directors of Photography